How to charge an electric car at home

 How do you charge an electric car at home?
-This simple guide explains how to plug your car in at home and how you can save money on your charging costs.
+This simple guide explains what your options are for charging a car at home and how you can save money on EV charging costs.

 Driving and charging an electric car is easy - trust us.
 But, anything new can seem daunting especially when you're used to filling up at a petrol station.
-So let's explore the basics of electric car charging.
+So let's explore the basics of electric car charging at home.

-How to charge your electric car at home
+How do you charge your electric car at home?

-There are two main ways to charge your electric vehicle at home:
+There are essentially two main ways to charge your electric vehicle at home:

 - Fast, reliable charging of your electric car

 - Charge schedules – you decide when the car chargers (perhaps when your electricity rate is cheapest)